ebylaska/TinyArrows/Public/README.md

-#Running Arrows
+# Running Arrows
-From the Public director run
+From the Public directory run

 python app2.py